How to pull demo segments from a video stream

 One thing I don’t like about ScreenFlow is when I update the operating system on my Mac, I sometimes have to update ScreenFlow as well.
 At $35 bucks a pop, that frustrates me.
 I love ScreenFlow so much, though, that the additional investment is worth it.

 Stop going nuts when you’re unable to download your Webcast archives.
-An investment in screen capture software is an investment in your career and your sanity.
+Screen capture software will preserve your sanity.

 A friend who does DI play-by-play added this nugget . . .